rankutah/blog/sites/rank-utah/content/services/website-design.md

 ## How it works

-1. Discovery — goals, audience, and sitemap
+1. Discovery — goals, audience, and pages list
-2. Design — content structure, look & feel, and copy guidance
+2. Design — layout, look, and writing guidance
 3. Build — fast, accessible pages with no bloat
-4. Launch — tracking, QA, and go‑live checklist
+4. Launch — tracking, final checks, and go‑live list
-5. Grow — updates, pages, and reporting as you scale
+5. Grow — updates, new pages, and simple reports